-If someone you care about has blocked your number, unfriended you on social media, or is ignoring you on WhatsApp, it’s normal to feel uneasy or even emotionally hurt.
+If someone you care about has blocked your number, unfriended you on social media, or is ignoring you on WhatsApp, it’s normal to feel uneasy or even emotionally traumatized.
 If you’re angry or sad, don’t be too hard on yourself—it's a completely normal reaction to being shut out by someone you once liked.
 That’s why we’re here to show you what you can do to try to win them back.
 If they don’t change their mind, we’ll also guide you on how to move on.
 This says more about them than it does about you, so try not to be too hard on yourself.

 Confirm that they have indeed blocked you.

 They may have just lost their phone or temporarily stopped using social media.
-For social media, try sending them a message online.
+For social media, try messaging them online.
 If the message shows that it cannot be sent, it means they have blocked you.
 On some sites, when you visit their profile, you may also receive a message saying you have been blocked.
 On the phone, try calling and texting them.
 If you receive a message saying your text cannot be sent and the phone indicates that the number is "unavailable," it means they have blocked you.

 Depending on the carrier, if you call and the phone rings once, beeps continuously, or is busy, your number may be blocked.